Transfer Authority Forms Signature Capture (ISA, GIA & SIPP)

 ISA’s & GIA’s

 For these products the Transfer Authority Form is produced as part of the Application PDF document.
-If required, a blank copy of the Transfer Authority Form is also available on the SS&C Hubwise Knowledge Base at the foot of the page shown below.

 You must gain the Investor’s signature (electronic or actual or a photograph) and upload the signed form to the Portal via the Investor's Document Archive tab, categorising it ‘Transfer Authority Form’ and providing the correct Account Identifier from the drop-down menu.
 Select the blue ‘Upload’ button to begin as shown below.